PG-Momik/Kun-Gadi-Mobile-App/README.md

-# 6th Semester Major Projct
+# 6th Semester Major Project
 - By <a href="github.com/PG-Momik">Momik Shrestha</a>
 - By <a href="github.com/shreejupradhan">Shreeju Pradhan</a>